 And now my journey took me to 2009 when I decided that another "mountain I wanted to climb" was to become a Professional Portrait Photographer.
 I studied for six months with a retired New York City photographer, Terry Wier, who instilled in me my passion for people photography.
 His favorite saying was "It's not the lens on your camera, it's the lens on your heart!"
 I then built a residential Portrait Studio and started investing time and much money in learning and enhancing my craft.

 I share of all my journey with you to help you understand that my PASSION is PHOTOGRAPHY!
 I'm not trying to build a huge photography business so that one day I can sit back and enjoy the fruits of my labor.
 I can already do that.
-Rather, I love to work with people regardless of whether it's for a Family Portrait, a High School Senior Portrait, a Wedding, an Event or Commercial Photography.
+Rather, I love to work with people regardless of whether it's for a Headshot, an Event, a Family Portrait, a High School Senior Portrait, a Wedding or Commercial Photography.
 I really love to create beautiful images that will stand the test of time.
 Images that will be displayed in a frame on one's wall in their home or business or in an artistically-designed Album/Art Book.